 2002 (Speech and Hearing Science)

-Upon progression and acceptance into the Speech-Language Pathology program, students are eligible to enroll in advanced (3000 and 4000 level) courses.
-Students must complete 25 hours of supervised observation in audiology and/or speech-language pathology at approved off-campus sites (including hospitals, rehabilitation centers, schools, and private agencies).
+Upon progression and acceptance into the Speech-Language Pathology program, students are eligible to enroll in advanced (4000 level) courses.
+Students must complete 25 hours of supervised observation in audiology and/or speech-language pathology at approved on and off-campus sites (including hospitals, rehabilitation centers, schools, and private agencies).

 Speech-Language Pathology upper level courses: